 Driver turnover: Industry average rate up to 89 percent

 Because driver retention is such a huge industry issue, we see a lot of data on the topic.
-Statistics like how it costs, on average, $8,000 to lose a driver.
-We wanted to dig into the available data and see what other insights we could glean.
+For example, it costs, on average, $8,000 to lose a driver.
+We wanted to dig more into the available data and see what other insights we could glean.

 According to the American Trucking Associations (ATA), turnover in 2018 for smaller fleets was 73 percent and for larger fleets was 89 percent.
-For mid-size fleets, fourth quarter data shows a turnover rate of 78 percent.
+For mid-size fleets, 2018 fourth-quarter data showed a turnover rate of 78 percent.

-We track the turnover rate of drivers who use KeepTruckin and compared it to the industry average.
-As of March 2019, our small-fleet drivers have a turnover rate of 47 percent, which is 26 percent less than average.
-Our large-fleet drivers have a turnover rate of 52 percent, which is 37 percent less than average.
+Internally, we track the turnover rate of drivers who use KeepTruckin and compared it to the industry average.
+As of March 2019, our small-fleet drivers have a turnover rate of 47 percent, which is trending 26 percent less than average.
+Our large-fleet drivers have a turnover rate of 52 percent, which is trending 37 percent less than average.

 Room to improve turnover in mid-size fleets

-KeepTruckin drivers fare well in the small and enterprise spaces (at 26 percent to 37 percent better than the industry average) but our mid-size fleet data surprised us.
-Our drivers’ turnover rate of 69 percent in mid-size fleets is only 9 percent less than the average.
+KeepTruckin drivers are faring well in the small and enterprise segments (at 26 percent to 37 percent better than the industry average) but our mid-size fleet data surprised us.
+Our drivers’ turnover rate of 69 percent in mid-size fleets is only 9 percent less than the last recorded industry average.

-While that’s an improvement, we think we could be doing better, so we looked at other data.
-Third-party, independent testing shows that KeepTruckin is up to 50 percent easier to use than leading solutions.*
+While that’s an improvement, we think we could be doing better, so we looked at other data points.
+Third-party, independent testing showed that KeepTruckin is up to 50 percent easier to use than leading solutions.*

 Back-office managers seem to like us, too.
 Jim Jeter, Safety and Training Manager at Bee-Line Logistics says, “In the past, I’ve used a lot of other providers.
 They’re complex, hard to install, and hard to use.
 Today we use KeepTruckin and I wouldn’t use anything else.”

 If our solution is easier to use and drivers and managers love it, why is our mid-market driver turnover nearly the same as the industry standard?
 Shouldn’t it be much less?
-It turns out it may not be a driver turnover problem at all.
+Or maybe driver turnover is not a problem at all?